-The NSEP was established by the National Security Education Act of 1991, which created the National Security Education Board, the National Security Education Program and a trust fund in the U.S. Treasury to provide resources for scholarships, fellowships and grants.
-It is guided by a mission that seeks to lead in development of the national capacity to educate U.S. Citizens, understand foreign cultures, strengthen U.S. Economic competitiveness and enhance international cooperation and security.
+The Boren was established by the National Security Education Act of 1991, which created the National Security Education Board, the National Security Education Program and a trust fund in the U.S. Treasury to provide resources for scholarships, fellowships

-Each year, NSEP makes it possible for 90-100 graduate students to pursue the study of languages and cultures.
-If you are interested in studying areas of the world other than Western Europe, Canada, Australia, and New Zealand, NSEP may offer you an important opportunity.
+Each year, the NSEP makes it possible for 90-100 graduate students to pursue the study of languages and cultures.
+If you are interested in studying areas of the world other than Western Europe, Canada, Australia, and New Zealand, the Boren Fellowship may offer you an important opportunity.

-NSEP welcomes applications from U.S. citizens enrolled in or applying to a graduate degree program in an accredited U.S. college of university located within the United States.
-Applicants design their own programs and may combine domestic language and cultural study with overseas study.
+The NSEP welcomes applications from U.S. citizens enrolled in or applying to a graduate degree program in an accredited U.S. college

 Mid-December; a university nomination is required.